mikenemat/org.openhab.binding.plum/readme.txt

 This is an OpenHAB binding for the Plum LightPad.
-It has been developed and tested for OpenHAB 1.8 You will need to use it in combination with my plum-probe.py script to retrieve certain tokens and IDs: https://github.com/mikenemat/plum-probe
+It has been developed and tested for OpenHAB 1.8, as well as OpenHAB 2.0 with the 1.x compatibility layer.
+You will need to use it in combination with my plum-probe.py script to retrieve certain tokens and IDs: https://github.com/mikenemat/plum-probe
 This binding interacts with the LightPads locally over HTTP, and thus may be broken by firmware updates, IP address reallocation, or configuration changes.
 It is strongly recommended that you make static DHCP allocations for all of your lightpads to avoid IP address changes.

 Binding JAR:
-target/org.openhab.binding.plum-1.8.2-SNAPSHOT.jar
+target/org.openhab.binding.plum-1.9.0-SNAPSHOT.jar
 ^ On my distro, this file should be placed in /usr/share/openhab/addons.
-This might not be the same for you
+This might not be the same for you, especially with OpenHAB2

 Binding DEB package:
-In the target dir...no clue if it works.
-It has not been tested.
+Currently broken, use the JAR file

 Changelog:
-Mar 21 6PM - Fixed an issue with dimming
+Mar 21/2016 6PM - Fixed an issue with dimming
-Aug 1 2PM - Added support for motion sensor items (Contact) for #motion items.
+Aug 1/2016 2PM - Added support for motion sensor items (Contact) for #motion items.
-Aug 1 3PM - Added extra logging around motion sensors and added a 5 second cool-down period for motion events.
+Aug 1/2016 3PM - Added extra logging around motion sensors and added a 5 second cool-down period for motion events.
-Aug 1 3:10PM - Fixed a bug where motion sensors wouldn't work on 1st try.
+Aug 1/2016 3:10PM - Fixed a bug where motion sensors wouldn't work on 1st try.
+Nov 13/2016 9:23PM - OpenHAB 2.0 Compatibility: Converted from Apache Commons HTTP to Jetty HttpClient

 KNOWN ISSUES:
 - Phantom motion events.
 There is a numeric value attached to pirSignal events which I was ignoring.
 This proved to be a bad idea.
 These values likely indicate some sort of quality/threshold.
 I will log and audit these values to determine what numeric value indicates a "true" pirSignal event.
 I had assumed that pirSignal events are fired only when the motion meets the same threshold used to light up the LightPad.
 I'm not so sure about that any more.
 I think a superset of motion events are broadcast and not all of them meet the threshold to be considered valid.
 Please check back in a few days - I'm confident I can fix this issue in the near future.